Raunak-Sarmacharya/kcn-seniors-docs/docs/blog-management/blog-system-overview.md

 ### Comment Access Control

-The KCN Seniors blog implements **role-based commenting** where only logged-in users can leave comments on blog posts.
+The blog implements **role-based commenting** where only logged-in users can leave comments on blog posts.

 #### Comment Permissions: